metalefty/bento/README.md

 bento
 =====

-A MediaWiki Skin Developed by OpenSUSE
+A MediaWiki skin originally developed by OpenSUSE.

+This is a fork to eat general purpose bento.